jdesmont/theory/README.md

 To do:

 - Try to create a neural network in which big objects (as inputs) would free fall according to Newton laws of motion with an extremely high probability and see if we can find other kinds of inputs which would follow, with high probability, different laws of free falling, or even no free falling at all?
 How do those inputs differ from the "big objects" inputs?

+- Study the implications of the existence of such a network on things we can actually experience